maristie/maristie.github.io/_posts/2021-04-29-Expected-Running-Time-of-Picking-First-Element-in-Hash-Table.md

 In principle, the hash function should map $\forall a \in S$ to any value in the function range with equal probability.
 It is not contradictory with the deterministic mapping requirement, since it is not based on a single element, but the entire domain $S$.
 And it should hold independent of any preceding sequence of hashing.

 Although it is impossible to know the probability distribution of hashing sequence beforehand, there are some hash functions that work quite satisfactorily in practice.
-One of them is called *division method*, namely $h(a) = a \mod m, m \in \mathbb{N}$.
+One of them is called *division method*, namely $h(a) = a \mod m, m \in \mathbb{N}^+$.
 As a rule of thumb, $m$ should be a prime number that is unlikely to depend on the distribution of sequence in domain $S$, and should avoid specific pitfalls near a power of 2.

 Another approach is *multiplication method*.
 The basic idea is to multiply the key by a fraction, thereafter furthur mapping the decimal part uniformly to $\\{0, 1, \ldots, n - 1\\}$.
 It is usually done by multiplication and bit shifting in practice for performance reasons.
-In general, any method that satisfy the above requirement is all right, but the performance differs under certain distributions.
+In general, any method that satisfies the above requirement is all right, but the performance differs under certain distributions.
 The implementation varies greatly in standard libraries of programming languages and applications, depending on specific use cases.
 Refer to *CLRS 11.3* for further reading.

 #### Dynamic table